3-Round-Stones/callimachus/README.txt

 "callimachus.password" followed by '=' and their value on their own line.
 Copy src/callimachus-defaults.conf to etc/callimachus.conf and edit file as above.
 You can then execute 'ant run' from a command line in this top directory to run the server.
-If some files fail to download you may have to run "ant dist-clean" and run "ant run" again.
+If some files fail to download you may have to run "ant clean dist" and run "ant run" again.